timebertt/thesis-controller-sharding/content/40-design.md

 With this, the controllers' caches and reconciliations are already restricted to the relevant objects and no further coordination between controllers is needed.
 Additionally, controllers already rebuild watch connections on failures or after restarts automatically.
 This means, object assignment information is automatically rebuilt on failures or restarts without any additional implementation.
-Using a filter watch and cache additionally addresses [requirement @sec:req-scale-out], as all relevant resource requirements ([@tbl:scaling-resources]) are distributed across multiple instances.
+Using a filter watch and cache additionally addresses requirement \ref{req:scale-out}, as all relevant resource requirements ([@tbl:scaling-resources]) are distributed across multiple instances.
 The system's capacity roughly increases linearly with each added instance.

 The sharder itself is not on the critical path for all reconciliations.